Amazon CloudFront vs. Cloudflare

 Amazon CloudFront

-In contrast with Cloudflare, Amazon CloudFront focuses only on providing a global CDN to ensure that your web app or website’s static assets (such as images, JS/CSS files, HTML files, and PDF documents) are served as quickly as possible.
+In contrast with Cloudflare, Amazon CloudFront focuses primarily on providing a secure, global CDN to ensure that your web app or website’s static assets (such as images, JS/CSS files, HTML files, and PDF documents) are served as quickly as possible, integrated with security protections to keep your site running reliably.

-If your aim is to use a CDN service only, then Amazon CloudFront is an ideal option — especially if you’re already running apps and services on AWS.
+If you aim to use a CDN service that integrates closely with other AWS services, then Amazon CloudFront is an ideal option — especially if you’re already running apps and services on AWS.

 Key Features of Amazon CloudFront